gherson/Exemplar/LOG.md

 * Utilizing Armando Solar-Lezama's Sketch as an Exemplar backend, to help Exemplar fill in more difficult code unknowns ("holes").

 # Log of work
+* 2019-03-31 Added a handful of working integration tests.
+Analyzed how guess4.exem should break down, then began migrating from a control_traces table to control_block_traces and control tables to capture every loop iteration.
+8h
 * 2019-03-30 Got TestExemplarIntegration.py working.
 Added tests for fill_conditions_table().
 5.5h
 * 2019-03-29 Copied unit tests from (obsolete) TestExemplar.py to exemplar.py and TestExemplarIntegration.py and worked on re-enabling the latter.
 3.5h
-* 2019-03-28 Repurposed the DB_DEBUG constant to enable database testing (instead of printing).
+* 2019-03-28 Re-purposed the DB_DEBUG constant to enable database testing (instead of printing).
 2.75h
 * 2019-03-27 Improved UI significantly (i.e., main.py, visible at the repl.it url, below).
 Created class MockCursor.
 7.5h
 * 2019-03-26 Re-enabled test execution.
 Removed use of examples table.
 Altered process_examples() to combine examples.
 6.75h
 * 2019-03-25 Researched integration testing options.
 Enabled my Data Source in PyCharm and its database tool by switching Exemplar's memory database to file.
 2.5h
 * 2019-03-24 Working to improve and replace logic in generate_code() with use of new info, e.g., control scope, from the conditions and control_traces tables.
 4.25h
 * 2019-03-23 Re-enabled pycallgraph, created call_graph4_cropped.png.
 5h
-* 2019-03-22 Completed 1st version of load_ifs().
+* 2019-03-22 Completed 1st version of store_ifs().
 2.5h
 * 2019-03-20 - 2019-03-21 Troubleshot https://repl.it/@gherson/Exemplar website and working with a student assistant.
 4h
 * 2019-03-19 Finished start_of_open_loop(), which forks the python/sqlite process to deal with ambiguity.
 3h
 * 2019-03-18 Finished the JavaScript creating an example table from user input ("exem").
 3h